CausalAF: Causal Autoregressive Flow for Safety-Critical Driving Scenario Generation: Conclusion and Limitation

 \section{Conclusion and Limitation}

 This paper proposes a causal generative model that generates safety-critical scenarios with causal graphs obtained from humans prior.
-To incorporate the causality into the generation, we use the causal graph to regularize the generation of the behavioral graph, a novel traffic scenario representation.
-The regularization is achieved by modifying the generating ordering and graph connection with two causal masks.
-Through injecting causality into generative models, we are able to efficiently create safety-critical scenarios that might be too rare to find in the real world.
-We evaluate our proposed method The experiment results on three environments with clear causality demonstrate that \textit{CausalAF} outperforms all baselines in terms of efficiency and performance.
-We also show that training on our generated safety-critical scenarios improves the robustness of RL-based driving algorithms.
+To incorporate the causality into the generation, we use the causal graph to regularize the generation of the behavioral graph, which is achieved by modifying the generating ordering and graph connection with two causal masks.
+By injecting causality into generation, we efficiently create safety-critical scenarios that are too rare to find in the real world.
+The experiment results on three environments with clear causality demonstrate that \textit{CausalAF} outperforms all baselines in terms of efficiency and performance.
+We also show that training on our generated safety-critical scenarios improves the robustness of RL-based driving algorithms. \rebuttal{The proposed method can be naturally extended to other robotics areas since critical scenarios are vital for learning-based algorithms but rare to collect in the real world, e.g., risky scenarios for household robots that involve human interaction.}

-The main limitation of this work is that the causal graph, usually summarized by human experts, is assumed to be always correct, which may not be true for complicated scenarios.
-We will explore methods robust to human errors or bias when attaining the causal graph, for example, automatically discovering causal graphs from the observational or interventional datasets in the future.
-Although this work is evaluated in simulations, we believe the autonomous driving area still benefits from scenarios at the decision-making level, which shares an almost negligible sim-to-real gap.
+The main limitation of this work is that the causal graph, summarized by humans, is assumed to be always correct, which may not be true for complicated scenarios. \rebuttal{We will explore methods robust to human bias when attaining the causal graph, for example, automatically discovering causal graphs from observational or interventional datasets.
+Although this work is evaluated in simulations, we believe the autonomous driving area still benefits from safety-critical scenarios with abstracted representation, which shares a smaller sim-to-real gap compared to directly using raw sensor input.}

-\acknowledgments{We gratefully acknowledge support from the National Science Foundation under grants CAREER CNS-2047454 and the Moonshot grant provided by the College of Engineering at CMU.}
+\acknowledgments{We gratefully acknowledge support from the National Science Foundation under grant CAREER CNS-2047454 and support from the Manufacturing Futures Initiative at Carnegie Mellon University made possible by the Richard King Mellon Foundation.}

 {\cftdotfill{\cftdotsep}} {\cftdotfill{\cftdotsep}}